cronops-io/www.cronops.io/content/featured/DevOpsBot/index.md

 #### **♾ 1st Stage**
 The **CronOps DevOpsBot** Slack integration will share daily DevOps tips with your team members based on your interests.
-Tips could be customized and filtered by **category**
+Tips could be customized and filtered by **category**.
-* Product management
-* Development
-* QA
-* IT Operations
-* Infosec
-* Organizational Culture
-* Transformational Leadership

 ---